-- Businesses and organizations To understand the technical requirements to achieve CarbonNeutral® certification, and a guide of best practice for aspects of a climate programme - Technical partners To ensure Climate Impact Partners' technical partners and partners of organizations seeking certification (e.g. GHG assessors) understand what is required of them so that their services are consistent with the requirements of each CarbonNeutral® certification - The wider "Climate Action Community" To encourage partnerships amongst business, NGOs, policymakers, regulators, and civil society to promote high standards for carbon accounting, target setting and the offsetting of greenhouse gas emissions
+- Businesses and organizations To understand what is required to develop a credible carbon neutral program and to achieve CarbonNeutral® certification - Technical partners To ensure Climate Impact Partners' technical partners (e.g. GHG assessors) understand what is required of them so that their services are consistent with the requirements of each CarbonNeutral® certification - The wider "Climate Action Community" To encourage partnerships amongst business, NGOs, policy-makers, regulators, and civil society to promote high standards for carbon accounting and the offsetting of greenhouse gas emissions

-The CarbonNeutral Protocol has been developed as a set of requirements for organizations to achieve CarbonNeutral certification.
+The CarbonNeutral Protocol has been developed as a set of requirements to provide organizations with a single-source guide to achieve technical carbon neutrality.
 As third-party standards are developed, The CarbonNeutral Protocol aims to provide a framework which builds upon the best technical guidance in the market.